Vyral/base-template/_posts/2018-06-07-a-ring™-doorbell-alone-is-not-enough-to-keep-your-home-secure.md

 {% include youtube.html %}

-<center><em>Do you have a Ring doorbell?
+<center><em>Do you have a Ring&trade; doorbell?
 You should know that the video from the system is not usable in a court of law in the State of Colorado.</em></center>

 &nbsp;

-We are joined by Ryan Byes of WatchPoint Surveillance to teach you the difference between a standard Ring doorbell and a true security system.
+We are joined by Ryan Byes of WatchPoint Surveillance to teach you the difference between a standard Ring™ doorbell and a true security system.

-To start this conversation, is there a difference between the cheap Ring doorbell that I have and love versus a true security system?
+To start this conversation, is there a difference between the cheap Ring™ doorbell that I have and love versus a true security system?

 Ryan says there is one really marked difference.
-While the Rings are great for some applications, **the video footage is not court admissible in the State of Colorado**.
+While the Ring™ doorbells are great for some applications, **the video footage is not court admissible in the State of Colorado**.
 This means that if someone steals something from your front porch, you cannot use the footage in court.

 Why?

-According to Ryan, Ring doorbells do not meet two requirements of Colorado state law to be used in court.
+According to Ryan, Ring™ doorbells do not meet two requirements of Colorado state law to be used in court.
 The first is a time and date stamp.
 And the second is a watermark.
 The watermark proves that the video has not been tampered with.

 {% include pullquote.html %}

 Which would you rather have?
 Brian thinks that the court admissible option is better.

-Also, **the Ring system is a monthly service and therefore requires a monthly fee for storage**.
+Also, **the Ring™ system is a monthly service and therefore requires a monthly fee for storage**.

 Meanwhile, Ryan tells us **that an actual security system will not require a monthly fee** and will record high-quality, HD images which can be viewed through an app.